-Figure 12.
-An example layout for an experimental planting for three species (orange circles represent species 1, red circles represent species 2 and blue circles represent species 3) containing five provenances.
+Figure 9.
+An example layout for an experimental planting for three species (different coloured stars represent different species) containing five provenances.
 This could be (a) three separate plantings or (b) a large continuous planting.

-Detailed information will be recorded about the site (see the monitoring section on Page 28) and site preparation.
+Detailed information will be recorded about the site (see the monitoring section on Page 27) and site preparation.
 Each plant is to be individually tagged by the group, and data collected at least annually on their survival and growth (for example, during flowering, which may be at different times of the year for different species).
 Once the plants have matured, reproduction will also be monitored (for example, flowering, seed productivity and viability).
 Together, this information will guide seed sourcing efforts for future restoration investments by the group and help determine which provenances perform best, now and into the future.